 Codependency is common among people with PTSD.
 Some of us take jobs in helping professions like counseling because we want to heal others.
 This is the part of our truth that we show to the world.
 Behind closed doors, we’re often struggling to meet our own needs.

 We overindulge in emotional eating to fill an emptiness we can’t name.
 We hold in the private pains of others and don’t want to burden or bore anyone else with our own shit.
 We have a hard time separating the empathy we have for other people’s trauma from the toxic patterns that emerge as a result of it.
-We tiptoe around conflict so people will accept a version of us.
-We wonder why no one knows who we really are.
+We tiptoe around conflict so people will accept the version of us that agrees with them.
+And then when someone makes an assumption that rubs us wrong, we wonder why no one knows who we really are.
 Sometimes we are good-natured people who end up in shitty relationships.
 We sometimes end up being shitty in relationships with good-natured people.

 Greek mythology offers a sigil for our glass house.
 The centaur Chiron, the product of the violent rape of a nymph by a god, was abandoned by his father and rejected by his mother.
 After being adopted by Apollo, he became a mentor, healer, and teacher to heroes like Jason, Achilles, and Hercules.
 Centaurs were immortal, but Hercules accidentally shot Chiron with a poisoned arrow.
 Time doesn’t heal everything.
 Chiron gave up his life to stop the pain.

 Planets aren’t the only heavenly bodies that astrologers look to for understanding patterns in human lives.
 Comets also have meaning, and they, too, can go retrograde.